 Let me tell you the problem I have with Gay Pride parades.
 It's not the "gay" part; it's the "pride" part.
 I can understand taking pride in one's culture, one's religion, or one's career field.
 I'm not even saying that one's sexual orientation should be cause for shame - simply that it doesn't warrant pride of any sort.

 As a straight male, I take no pride in being attracted to the opposite sex.
 I'm also left-handed.
 Where's the Leftie Pride Parade?
 My point is that one's sexual orientation just is, and if you hold the politically-correct position that one's orientation is an innate human characteristic with which one is born (like left or right-handedness), there is no volitional element at all.

 So what are we celebrating, then?
 Gay history?
 Gay culture?
-Am I the only one who thinks that "celebrations" of sexuality should be, at the very least, kept?
+Am I the only one who thinks that "celebrations" of sexuality should be, at the very least, kept behind closed doors?
 If New York held a "Straight Pride Parade," wherein the behavior of participants was every bit as licentious as that of the Gay Pride March, it would be every bit as offensive.
 Aren't there folks in the LGBT community who are disturbed by this?

 Personally, it strikes me as degrading for a group to base their whole identity on which type of anatomy they're attracted to.
 If people wish to debase themselves thus, that's their right - but please, don't make me witness it.

 Of course, the real issue du jour is the same-sex marriage legislation that, just a few days ago, cleared both houses of the New York State Legislature.
 Those directly affected by the new law are literally dancing (fabulously, no doubt) in the streets.
 But what does it all mean for the rest of us?